Weed eaters smoking

 So the question you’re probably wondering is why is your weed eater smoking?

-There is a multitude of reasons as to why this is happening.
+There are a multitude of reasons why this is happening.
 Some of the most common reasons can be attributed to exhaust buildup issues, improper fuel mixtures, and faulty mechanical components.
 The color of the smoke that’s coming from these machines may hold the key clue as to what’s going on.

 In this article, we’re going to look at the different diagnoses you can come up with simply by looking at the color of the smoke emitted.